How to Fix a Corrupted SD Card without Losing Data?

 Try to connect your SD card to another computer or a different SD card reader.
 If it works, this means you have an incompatibility or driver-related problem.
-Reformatting the SD card, in this case, will not work.
+In this case, reformatting the SD card won't work.

-If your SD card is write-protected, you can't open, edit, copy or save photos, videos, or other files on the SD card.
+If your SD card is write-protected, you can't edit or save any files on the SD card.
 Most SD cards have a switch on the left side.
 Make sure to slide it up to disable write-protection.

 So, if you've made these checks and you're sure you have a corrupted SD card on your hands, how do you fix it?
-There are several methods to repair corrupted SD cards.
+There are several methods to repair the corrupted SD card.

 Work through the following methods, and chances are, you can fix the corrupted SD card and get data back.

 Option 1: Unhide Hidden Files from SD Card